anon-blue/anon.blue/README.txt

-              i want to forget everything.
+              i want to forget everything. can i?

                                                                     I guess that